spotinst/help/src/docs/ocean/ocean-aks-cloud-cluster-overview.md

 ## Ocean Savings from Running on Spot

 Ocean Autoscaler intelligently leverages these spot instances when appropriate, reducing costs while maintaining high availability.
 This tab lets you view the cost benefits of using spot instances in your cluster.
-Ocean savings from running on spot are calculated as the difference between the price of on-demand and spot nodes within a specified time range.
+Ocean savings from running on spot are calculated as the difference between the price of regular and spot nodes within a specified time range.
 This calculation considers the number of CPUs, memory, and GPUs running as spot nodes.

 To view these savings, click the **Running on Spot** tab (unless already displayed).

 This tab displays:

 * Total cluster savings and the percentage of the saved cluster costs in the selected time range, where:
-  * Total cluster savings = price for running on-demand instances – price for running spot instances.
+  * Total cluster savings = price for running regular instances – price for running spot instances.
-  * Percentage of cluster costs = [total price for running on-demand instances – total price for running spot instances] / total price for running on-demand instances x 100.
+  * Percentage of cluster costs = [total price for running regular instances – total price for running spot instances] / total price for running regular instances x 100.

 * CPU resources in vCPU Hours.
 * Memory resources in GiB/TiB Hours.